 - be a US citizen or permanent resident

-have a teacher provide a letter of recommendation by February 17
+have a professor within a respective department/program of your major provide a letter of recommendation by April 1

-- February 17: Letters of recommendation are due by 11:59 p.m. (eastern time).
+- April 1: Letter of recommendation due by 11:59 p.m. (eastern time).

 See our Financial Aid ETS-IMPRESS page for additional details.